al3xandr3/al3xandr3.github.io/_posts/2018-04-19-social-network-analysis.md

 Internet scaled up the number of human interactions significantly, we are no longer cooperating only with the group of people living physically in same area.
 Also it has deepened the reach, is equally as easy to talk to a close relative as it is to a distant acquaintance.

 A piece of information can now spread faster than ever across a network of people and is only getting faster.
-And the wisdom of the crowds (Many Are Smarter Than the Few) potential is only getting bigger.
+And the potential of wisdom of the crowds ("Many Are Smarter Than the Few")  is only getting bigger.

 Social actions in digital form most often reflect non-digital life, who you network with and what personality/culture you emerged in.

 Social actions happening in digital form, make it possible to collect as data for analysis.

-## SNA "for Fun and Profit" (aka Applications)
+## SNA "for Fun and Profit"

+i.e. __SNA__  Applications

 ### Who in a network is an influencer?